Living in Brussels: The Real Deal with Jessica Van Dop DeJesus

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where are you from?
 Where do you currently live?

 I have several jobs!
 I just left my job as an IT analyst for DoD to pursue my love for travel and food writing.
-I currently have a blog called The Dining Traveler, I work independently providing content and digital marketing to others, and I write for other outlets as well.
+In fact, I currently have a blog called The Dining Traveler, I work independently providing content and digital marketing to others, and I write for other outlets as well.
 I am also an officer in the Marine Corps Reserve.

 I grew up in between Western New York and Puerto Rico.
-I went to college in Albany and after college, I traveled the world with my job as a Marine Officer.
+And I went to college in Albany and after college, I traveled the world with my job as a Marine Officer.
 I now live in Washington, DC with my husband.